TodePond/TodePondDotCom/wikiblogarden/cellpond/the-weirdest-thing/readme.md

 In some cases, this is what the user wants.
 But in some cases, it's not.

+And if we're modifying a colour (eg: filling up red), just use what's already there on the grid.

 ### Pattern match

 If there's a "red or blue" on both sides of the diagram, they're probably supposed to be the same thing.
 Let's just copy whatever colour is already there on the grid.